EntCollNet/BugFlow/modules/module_4/module_4I.md

 ## Essential Training:
 Define metrics that can be measured to assess success of workflows using this module
+•	Handling of wet specimens
+•	Specimen and label handling
+•	Imaging system

 ## Module Metrics, Costing, and Reporting:
 Collection Management costings: